401(k) Rollover in Columbia, IL

 1. Keep Your 401(k) With Your Previous Employer

-If you have over $5,000 invested in your 401(k), most, but not all, Columbia, IL companies allow you to keep your accrued savings in their plan.
+If you have over $5,000 invested in your 401(k), most, but not all, Columbia, IL companies permit you to keep your accrued savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
-Many people in Columbia, IL already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
-In this case, it may make sense to keep them where they are instead of a 401(k) rollover.
+Many employees in Columbia, IL already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
+In this case, it may make sense to not roll over your 401(k), and to keep the savings where they are.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
-Additionally, federal law dictates that 401(k)s creditors cannot make claims against 401(k)s. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to move the funds at some point in the future.
+Additionally, per federal law, 401(k)s are generally protected against claims by creditors. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to move the funds at some point in the future.

-However, it is important to note that if you don’t rollover your old 401(k), you won’t be able to continue adding contributions to it, which may have an effect on your retirement planning.
-After the age of 72, you will be required to withdraw “required minimum distributions” from those 401(k) accounts you have at old employers.
-It can also be a hassle to manage several different retirement plans with several different custodians.
-Withdrawal options can be limited and have large federal withholding requirements.
+However, it is important to note that keeping your old 401(k) means you can no longer make contributions to it, which may have an effect on your retirement planning.
+After the age of 72, you will be required to take out “required minimum distributions” from those 401(k) accounts you have at old employers.
+It can also be a hassle to manage several different retirement plans with numerous custodians.
+Withdrawal options can be limited and large amounts of your money will be withheld.
 You would not be able to take out a 401(k) loan.
-Correct Capital's retirement consultants can help you understand if sticking with your old 401(k) is right for you.
+Correct Capital's retirement consultants can help you choose whether you should stay with your old 401(k) or not.

 2. Roll Over Your 401(k) to Your New Employer

-If your new job in Columbia, IL also offers a 401(k), most employers will allow you to roll over your 401(k) assets to their plan.
-You may consider this if the new plan’s features are preferable to the previous plan’s, including lower fees, better investment options, opportunities, insight, or loan options.
-Also, you will not be required to withdraw required minimum distributions after you turn 72 as long as you are still in the workforce.
+If your new position in Columbia, IL also offers a 401(k), most employers will permit you to roll over your 401(k) funds to their plan.
+This might be the best option if the new plan’s features are preferable to the previous plan’s, including lower fees, better investment options, opportunities, guidance, or loan options.
+Also, you will not be required to withdraw required minimum distributions after you turn 72 if you are still working.

-If the benefits with your previous 401(k) included company stock, you may have special financial planning needs when rolling over your 401(k) to the new account.
-The 401(k) plan with your new employer may also contain higher fees or less diverse investment options.
-A knowledgeable financial advisor will help you decide if a 401(k) rollover or sticking with your previous plan is right for you.
+If the benefits with your previous 401(k) included company stock, you may require special financial planning needs when rolling over your 401(k) to a new employer.
+The 401(k) plan with your new employer may not contain all the benefits of your previous one.
+A trustworthy financial advisor will help you decide if a 401(k) rollover or sticking with your previous plan is right for you.

 3. Open a Rollover IRA

-IRA stands for Individual Retirement Account.
-A Rollover IRA is an account started to move funds from a former employer’s 401(k).
-If you already have an IRA, you can consider transferring the savings there for your 401(k) rollover.
-Depending on which type of 401(k) you were contributing to, you may roll money to a Traditional or a Roth IRA.
+IRA is an abbreviation for Individual Retirement Account.
+A Rollover IRA is an account used to move money from an old employer’s 401(k).
+If you already have an IRA, you can consider moving the money there for your 401(k) rollover.
+Depending on which type of 401(k) you were contributing to, it may be best to roll money to a Traditional or a Roth IRA.
 This way, the tax status of the money you already invested is not affected.

 Traditional IRA

-Contributions made to a Traditional IRA are considered to be pre-tax money.
-Your pre-tax money you paid into your 401(k) is likely to be rolled over into this account.
+Money deposited into a Traditional IRA may be tax-deductible.
+Your pre-tax money you contributed to your 401(k) will likely be put into a traditional IRA.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-After turning 72, you will have to withdraw required minimum distributions regardless of your status in the workforce.
+After turning 72, you will be required to take out required minimum distributions regardless of whether or not you are still in the workforce.

 Roth IRA

-Contributions to Roth IRAs are made with after-tax money, so you’ll need to wait until the money is withdrawn to see a tax benefit.
+Contributions to Roth IRAs are made with after-tax money, so there is no immediate tax benefit.
 The benefit is that Roth IRA money grows tax-free.
-Money you contributed to a Roth 401(k) account is usually rolled into a Roth IRA.
-At any time you can withdraw the contributions you make without tax consequences, and your earnings are not taxed if you keep your account for at least 5 years, and are at least 59 ½ when the money is withdrawn.
-Unlike Roth 401(k) contributions, there are no required minimum distributions in a Roth IRA.
+Money you contributed to a Roth 401(k) account is often rolled into a Roth IRA.
+At any time you can access the money you’ve invested without tax consequences, and you will not pay taxes on your earnings if you are 59 ½ years old and wait at least 5 years to withdraw any funds.
+Different from Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.

 4. Cash Out.

-This final option is seldom advisable unless you are in urgent need of money now.
+The fourth option is typically not advisable unless you are in serious need of money now.
 You will be subjected to a 20% federal withholding rate, and could face a 10% early withdrawal penalty if you take the money out before you are 59 ½ years old or if you separate before 55 years old.
-This could potentially result in a large amount of your withdrawal going towards taxes and not into your back account.
+This may result in a large amount of your withdrawal going towards taxes and not into your pocket.
 Additionally, the money won’t keep growing and it will no longer be tax-deferred.
-Therefore, a 401(k) rollover is preferable if you do not need the money in your pocket immediately.
+Therefore, a 401(k) rollover is preferable if you do not need the money in the account immediately.

 Indirect vs. Direct 401(k) Rollovers in Columbia, IL

 1. Direct rollover — In a direct rollover, your former 401(k) company will send a check directly to your new retirement account with instructions to put the money into the account you are rolling your funds into.
-Each custodian has its own way of doing things, so the best first step is to reach out to your previous employer's 401(k) company for their process.
+Each firm is different, so the best first step is to reach out to your previous employer's 401(k) company for their process.

-2. Indirect rollover — In an indirect rollover, the funds are paid directly to you, and you deposit the funds directly into your IRA or new 401(k).
-This is also called a 60-day rollover because you need to redeposit the money within 60 days in order to avoid paying income taxes and early withdrawal penalties.
+2. Indirect rollover — In an indirect rollover, you withdraw the funds from your account, and then you deposit the savings directly into your IRA or new 401(k).
+This is also called a 60-day rollover because there is a 60-day time limit for when you can deposit the money, or else you could end up paying income taxes and early withdrawal penalties.

-Like cashing out a 401(k), an indirect rollover is generally not advisable unless circumstances dictate you need money in the short term.
+Like cashing out a 401(k), an indirect rollover is typically not a good idea except under specific circumstances.
 Your Columbia, IL financial advisor will be able to help you determine which option is best.

 • Not considering all your options — If you like some aspects of your current 401(k) plan, it may make sense to leave your savings there.
-But you would not longer be able to contribute to it, and a new plan may offer other benefits that are not offered by your current plan.
+But you would not longer be able to contribute to it, and a new account may have tools and resources your current plan doesn't.

-• Not opening a new account first — If you do rollover your 401(k), make sure to open a new account first and inform your new custodian that they'll be receiving a rollover check.
-If they get a check when they aren't expecting a rollover, they may mistake it for a regular contribution that could be subject to taxes.
+• Not opening a new account first — If you do open up an IRA or new 401(k), it's important to open a new account first and inform your new custodian that they'll be receiving a rollover check.
+If they get a check by surprise, they may think it is a regular contribution that could be subject to taxes.

-• Neglecting your old 401(k) — While you might think it's hard to lose track of their retirement savings, Americans lost $7.7 billion in retirement savings in 2015.
-A new job brings a lot of life changes with it, but accidentally leaving behind your savings could significantly reduce what you have available for your golden rules.
+• Forgetting about your 401(k) — While this may sound strange, Americans lost $7.7 billion in retirement savings in 2015.
+A lot can come with moving to a new job, but accidentally leaving behind your savings could significantly reduce what you have available for your golden rules.

-• Not taking into account the same property rule — The funds you roll over must be the "same property."
-Meaning, you can't take a cash distribution from your 401(k), buy stock with it and move those assets into a new account.
+• Neglecting the same property rule — The property your new account receives must be the property that was rolled over.
+Meaning, you can't withdraw cash from your 401(k), buy bonds or another asset with it and move those assets into a new account.
 The IRS considers that taxable income, and if you're under 59½ you'll have to pay a 10% early withdrawal penalty.

 401k Rollover Columbia, IL | Financial Advisors | Retirement Planning Near Columbia

 Your unique situation will dictate which 401(k) option is best for you.
 Many in Columbia, IL have found choosing Correct Capital as their financial advisors to be the best decision for them.
 Our financial advisors operate under the fiduciary principle, which means that we are legally bound to act in good faith and have your best interests at heart.
-As Registered Investment Advisors, we have access to a vast array of investment research that we’ll share with you.
-We’re founded on trust, honesty, and integrity.
+As Registered Investment Advisors, we have access to a vast array of investment research that we’ll provide you with.
+We’re built on trust, honesty, and integrity.

 Call us today at 877-930-4015, contact us online, or schedule an appointment with our financial and retirement planning advisors to decide how to best manage your 401(k) rollover.
 Call 877-930-4015 or reach out to our financial advisors in Columbia, IL today.